aws-samples/aws-modernization-gitops-with-weaveworks/content/70_workshop_7_multicloud/20_credentials/_index.md

   * `AWS_SSH_KEY_NAME` to `weaveworks-workshop` that we created earlier
   * we can leave `AWS_CONTROL_PLANE_MACHINE_TYPE` and `AWS_NODE_MACHINE_TYPE` as `t3.large`
 * Finally run `direnv allow`.
 Which will export these env vars whenever you're in the git repo directory.

-* Cleanup
-  * Delete the [ssh key](https://github.com/settings/keys) we added to your github
-  * Delete the deploy key in https://github.com/YOURUSERNAME/gitops-cluster-management/settings/keys we added to your github